1694 Classification 2015

 Climate and Soil

-Mediterranean climate with precisely 937mm rainfall during vintage growing season.
+Mediterranean climate with precisely 995mm rainfall during vintage growing season.
 Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in reds wines, particularly Cabernet Sauvignon and Syrah which lend themselves to full bodied wines with powerful structure.
 These Single Vineyards (Block 7 and Block 4, which produce the highest quality Syrah and Cabernet Sauvignon on the Estate) were planted in 1998 and 2000.
 Our North facing vineyards are planted in Tukulu soil which derives from Helderberg granite and Table Mountain sandstone, with iron stone deposits, showing good water retention which allows for only moderate vine stress during dry years, A higher amount of sandstone allows more drainage which results in weaker growth and more intense wines, carefully monitored and supplemented by drip irrigation.